hallidayz/Grounded/README.md

-# InnerCompass - On-Device Therapy Integration App
+# Grounded - On-Device Therapy Integration App

+**Grounded by AC MiNDS** - Privacy-first therapy integration app for values-based reflection and mental health support.

 A privacy-first values-based reflection app designed to support clients working with Licensed Clinical Social Workers (LCSW).
 All AI processing happens **entirely on your device** - no data ever leaves your device.